 The bigger picture

 The Food and Agricultural Organisation of the United Nations (FAO) published a report in 2011, estimating that each year, one third of all food produced for human consumption is wasted.
 That amounts to about 1.3 billion tonnes per year.
 Other estimates are even higher; some say up to 50 percent.
 This means that we are no longer able to produce enough food to feed all seven billion people on our planet.
 Consequently, around 1 billion regularly starve.
-We also continue to burn forests and drain wetlands to create enough arable land for this inefficient food production, thereby creating a whole different set of environmental issues.
+We also continue to burn forests and drain wetlands to create enough arable land for this inefficient food production, thereby creating a whole different set of biodiversity issues.

 Can we make plastic more of a non-issue?

 Is it therefore possible to create a scenario where plastic bottles and other forms of packaging is used to prevent and reduce food waste, but doesn’t end up as an environmental catastrophe?
-The answer is yes, there are other options than to dump it in a river; or even a landfill, where it will take hundreds of years to decompose.
+The answer is yes, there are other options than to dump it in a river, or even a landfill, where it will take hundreds of years to decompose.

 Altering consumer behaviour